New medicines or chemicals which may affect the health of humans are required by law to be tested on animals for safety.

 Studies are designed so that the maximum information is obtained from the smallest number of animals.
 In the past, large numbers of animals were used to determine the lethal dose of a compound (the LD 50 test).
-This test is no longer used, and toxicity studies are carried out on small groups of around 3-5 animals of each sex per dose.
+This test is now rarely used, and toxicity studies are carried out on small groups of around three to five animals of each sex per dose.
 The non-rodent species groups are often smaller.

 Acute toxicity testing

 Safety tests begin with acute toxicity testing, where the animals are given a single dose of the test compound.
-The aim of the tests is to determine the range between the dose that causes no adverse effect and the dose that is life-threatening.
-Legislative guidance suggests that the effects on test animals should be compared with the effects on control groups of animals which have not received the compound.
+These tests establish the range of doses, from the smallest amount that has any effect at all, to the amount that is life-threatening.
+The law recommends that effects on test animals should be compared with the effects on control groups of animals which have not received the compound.

 The test compound is given to the animals by a single IV injection.
 If it is intended to be taken by humans though any other route, such as a tablet, it must also be tested this way in animals.
 The way that a drug is taken affects the amount of the compound which reaches the blood stream, and how it is distributed around the body.